Alluxio/alluxio/docs/en/File-System-API.md

 `ReadType` specifies whether the data should be written concurrently to Tachyon storage during a read opertion. `WriteType` specifies the data write behavior when writing a new file.

 Below is a table of the expected behaviors of `ReadType`.
+Reads will always prefer Tachyon storage over the under storage system.

 <table class="table table-striped">
 <tr><th>Read Type</th><th>Behavior</th>